-Understanding the capitalist mode of production is necessary so we can walk towards some other mode of production, transform our productive forces and our relations of production.
+Understanding the capitalist mode of production is necessary so we can walk towards some other mode of production, and transform our productive forces and our relations of production.

-Remember we said that Marxism and Communism have an aversion towards utopianism? towards utopia, idealism?
+Remember we said that Marxism and Communism have an aversion toward utopianism?
+Towards utopia, idealism?

-Every Marxist analysis, every, starts from material reality.
+Every Marxist analysis, starts from material reality.

 This is Marx's object of study: observing capitalism's reality, the reality in which he was living.

 Ok?
-And then, we go to the last pillar of Marxism
+And then, we go to the last pillar of Marxism,

 which we call scientific socialism.